Leticron/smart-home-dashboard/README.md

-This repository contains resources referenced in my [Inkplate Dashboard Project](https://it-obey.com/index.php/smart-home-dashboard/).
+This repository contains resources I am using in my E-Ink dashboard and is based on the initial [Inkplate Dashboard Project](https://it-obey.com/index.php/smart-home-dashboard/).